 The Northern Kelp Spider Crabs eat algae and kelp, but when these are scarce they may eat barnacles, mussels, and plankton.
-It in turn is eaten by stag horns, sculpins, gulls, cabezon and the sea otter.
+It, in turn, is eaten by stag horns, sculpins, gulls, cabezon, and the sea otter.

-The species is sometimes parasitised by barnacles which causes the crabs to be sluggish and to have a brownish mass (the reproductive parts of the barnacle) can sometimes be seen protruding from under the abdomen.
+The species is sometimes parasitized by barnacles which causes the crabs to be sluggish and to have a brownish mass (the reproductive parts of the barnacle) can sometimes be seen protruding from under the abdomen.

-The long legs and claws of these crabs are strong and they can pinch hard quite hard, so be careful when handling them.
+The long legs and claws of these crabs are strong, and they can pinch hard quite hard, so be careful when handling them.

 Females can be seen carrying eggs throughout most of the year.
-The females are absent for several summer months each year, and it is thought that they move to deeper water to lay her eggs.
+The females are absent for several summer months each year, and it is thought that they move to deeper water to lay their eggs.